IOTA is now part of the ENSURESEC consortium. What is ENSURESEC and why is it important –especially today?

-This trend is not even set to stop after the pandemic situation, if one observes that in this new normal,with the population relying more and more on e-commerce, new business opportunities are also emerging.
-Just consider how non e-commerce businesses such as Xiaomi just launched in India an e-commerce service to enable customers stuck at home to buy the brand products from their local retailers.
-A growing trend that will hit even more traditional high-street retailers, if we consider that 19% of UK car buyers recently declared that they would purchase a car sooner if there was an online option available.
-All of this adds up more opportunities but also more risks to an already complex ecosystem if this becomes the target of more cyberattacks.
+It is clear that this trend will not stop after the pandemic, especially when one observes that in this new normal, with the population increasingly relying on e-commerce, new business opportunities are emerging.
+Just consider how non-e-commerce business Xiaomi has recently launched an e-commerce service in India to enable customers stuck at home to buy the brand's products from their local retailers.
+This is a growing trend that will hit even more traditional high-street retailers: consider that 19% of UK car buyers recently declared that they would purchase a car sooner if there was an online option available.
+All this adds up more opportunities but also more risks to an already complex ecosystem, should this become the target of increasingly sophisticated cyberattacks.

-On the other end, despite the e-commerce growth, and the need for it, most of the customers still remain skeptical of its use, due to the lack of confidence in its security.
-It is then clear how important it is to further develop and maintain a secure e-commerce infrastructure and distribution chain that spans beyond the boundaries of a country.
+On the other end, despite the need for growth in e-commerce, most customers remain skeptical because of a lack of confidence in its security.
+It is therefore clearly important to further develop and maintain a secure e-commerce infrastructure and distribution chains that go beyond national boundaries.

-In Europe, the European Digital Single Market aims to offer such infrastructure in order to promote the fair growth of all small businesses and distributors across the European market.
+In Europe, the European Digital Single Market aims to offer such infrastructure to promote the fair growth of all small businesses and distributors across the European market.

-Contributing to the security of this infrastructure from cyberattacks is indeed the main aim of the ENSURESEC project.
+Contributing to the security of this infrastructure from cyberattacks is the main aim of the ENSURESEC project.

 What is ENSURESEC?

 ENSURESEC is a collaborative Innovation Action project awarded by the European Commission to a consortium of 22 different partners, including the IOTA Foundation.

-As with other EU-funded projects of which the IOTA Foundation is already a member, including +CityXchange and Dig_it, the Foundation was involved in the development of the project concept back in August 2019.
-In January 2020 the ENSURESEC consortium was awarded with funding, winning the competition against other consortia participating in the same call for project ideas.
-The project finally kicked off earlier this month, with a remote virtual meeting.
+As with other EU-funded projects of which the IOTA Foundation is already a member, including +CityXchange and Dig_it, the Foundation was involved in the development of the project – in this case, in August 2019.
+In January 2020 the ENSURESEC consortium was awarded funding, winning the competition against other consortia participating in the same call for project ideas.
+The project finally kicked off with a remote virtual meeting earlier this month.
 A new normal in these months of restricted cross-border traveling.